The current coronavirus (COVID-19) situation is affecting how we deal with unfair dismissal cases.

 The Fair Work Act 2009 defines a small business as a business with fewer than 15 employees.

-This is calculated on a simple headcount of all employees (including casual staff) who are employed on a regular and systematic basis.
+This is calculated on a simple headcount of all full-time, part-time and regular casual employees.

 Go to the Unfair dismissals benchbook to find out more about the definition of regular and systematic work.